Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Numerical Results and Comparison with Theories

-It is known that a particle will be accelerated and gain energy when it crosses the shock plane back and forth.
-From top three panels of Figure \ref{fig:traj} we can see that in the time interval $0.9\sim 3.1$ ms (noted as time interval $A$) the particle crosses the shock plane for many times, but at the time outside the time interval $A$ the particle does not cross the shock, especially after the time interval $A$, the particle's $z-$ component of position increases persistently with time and it moves far away from the shock plane.
-In addition, from the 4th to 6th panels of Figure \ref{fig:traj}, one can find that the particle generally perform gyro-rotation in the $x-y$ plane, while it is scattered back and forth near the shock plane in $z$ direction in the time interval $A$, and moves away from the shock plane after the time interval $A$.
-It can be seen that in the time interval $A$, the crests of $p_x$ and $p_y$ increase much more significantly than the crests of $p_z$, so it is shown that the energy gain is mainly in the gyro-rotation plane during the shock crossings.
-However, after the time interval $A$, the crests of $p_x$ and $p_z$ do not increase anymore, but the magnitude of $p_z$ increases to the similar level of $p_x$ and $p_z$.
+Figure \ref{fig:track} illustrates the trajectory of one of the test particles accelerated by a parallel shock as a function of time.
+The top three panels show the $x-$, $y-$, and $z-$ components, respectively, of the particle position in units of $\lambda$.
+The fourth to sixth panels show the $x-$, $y-$, and $z-$ components, respectively, of the particle momentum in units of $p_{ref}$.
+The bottom panel shows the particle energy in units of its initial energy $E_0=30$ keV.
+Generally, a particle will get accelerated and gain energy when it crosses the shock plane back and forth.
+From the top three panels of Figure \ref{fig:track} we can see that within the initial $\sim$ 0.06 s (vertical dashed line), the particle crosses the shock plane many times, but beyond $\sim$ 0.06 s the particle does not cross the shock any more, as the $z-$ component of particle position increases persistently with time, indicating the particle moves far away from the shock plane.
+In addition, from the 4th to 6th panels of Figure \ref{fig:track}, one can find that the particle generally performs gyro-rotation in the $x-y$ plane.
+It can be seen that within $\sim$ 0.06 s the crests of $p_x$ and $p_y$ increase much more significantly than the crests of $p_z$, suggesting that the energy gain is mainly in the gyro-rotation plane during the shock crossings.
+However, beyond $\sim$ 0.06 s, the crests of $p_x$ and $p_z$ do not increase anymore, but the magnitude of $p_z$ increases to the similar level of $p_x$ and $p_z$.
 It is assumed that the energy homogenization among different directions are due to the pitch angle diffusion by magnetic turbulence.
-From the bottom panel of Figure \ref{fig:traj}, the particle gains energy more than $700$ times of its original energy.
-But at the time outside the time interval $A$, particle's energy keeps almost constant.
+From the bottom panel of Figure \ref{fig:track}, the particle gains energy more than 200 times of its initial energy.
+But beyond $\sim$ 0.06 s, the particle energy keeps almost constant.